-This General Tso chicken recipe is soooo tasty and pretty simple to make.
-Chicken thigh meat is cut into bite-sized pieces and gets fried, then coated with a yummy sweet and sour sauce.
+This General Tso chicken recipe is so tasty and pretty simple to make.
+Chicken thigh meat is cut into bite-sized pieces and gets fried, then coated with a tangy sweet and sour sauce.
 Serve it on a bed of brown rice for an exceptional meal.

 This is just like the General Tso Chicken you can get as take out from a Chinese restaurant…but you can make it in your own kitchen.

-I really enjoy making Asian inspired stir fry like..Extra Spicy Shrimp Stir Fry and Vegetable Stir Fry with Tofu and Chicken.
-I think that it’s the tiny bit of toasted sesame oil that gives Oriental dishes their unique flavor.
+I really enjoy making Asian-inspired stir fry like…Extra Spicy Shrimp Stir Fry and Vegetable Stir Fry with Tofu and Chicken.
+I think that it’s the tiny bit of toasted sesame oil that gives Chinese food its unique flavor.

-To make the sauce, just mix all the ingredients in a saucepan that’s big enough to also hold the fried chicken later, and stir together on medium low heat until the sauce thickens.
-That will take just a couple minutes.
-Turn off the heat until the the fried chicken is done.
+To make the sauce, just mix all the ingredients in a saucepan that’s big enough to also hold the fried chicken later, and stir together on medium-low heat until the sauce thickens.
+That will take just a couple of minutes.
+Turn off the heat until the fried chicken is done.

 First though, you need to get your rice cooking and if you are using brown rice it will take 30 to 45 minutes to cook.
 Just follow your package instructions, or make it my way.
 I always cook rice like pasta by adding lots of water then strain the rice when done.
 Set your timer to what the package says.
 This avoids burnt rice if the water runs out at the end.
 I would always worry about this and I’d be checking the rice every two minutes or so.
 Too much stress for me!

-While that cooks, prep your chicken thigh meat, (or breast meat if you prefer), by trimming off some fat and cutting it into bite-sized pieces.
+While the rice cooks, prep your chicken thigh meat, (or chicken breasts if you prefer), by trimming off some fat and cutting it into bite-sized pieces.
 Place the chicken pieces into a bowl filled with buttermilk.
 The buttermilk will be the binder when you coat the chicken with flour.

 Put it all together

-Toast some sesame seeds in a dry skillet until they start to turn golden then remove to a small bowl.
-Chop a couple scallions for garnish and place in a bowl.
+Toast some sesame seeds in a dry skillet until they start to turn golden brown then remove them to a small bowl.
+Chop a couple of scallions for garnish and place them in a small bowl.